20 Long Distance Relationship Tips

 There are two types of long-distance relationships.

-1. First, some relationships start traditionally, and then one partner has to relocate temporarily.
+1. Some relationships start traditionally, and one partner must relocate temporarily.
 The relationship has a period where it becomes long-distance.

-2. The second type is a relationship that starts as a long-distance relationship from the beginning.
-Now the first one is easy to understand, but what about the long-distance relationship that starts that way.
+2. The second type is a relationship that starts as a long-distance relationship.
+Now the first one is easy to understand, but what about the long-distance relationship that starts that way?
 Why do couples do it well, but when you meet someone whose presence changes your life.

 Someone you feel so connected to physically and emotionally, and spiritually.
 You won’t even consider not trying to make it work somehow, the feeling is rare and urgent.
-You’re willing to do whatever it takes to make.
-It works so if you’re in either of these situations.
+You’re willing to do whatever it takes to make it.
+It works, so if you’re in either of these situations.

 20 Long Distance Relationship Tips

 Is there any resistance to real intimacy and deep relationships?
 There are lots of scenarios where long-distance relationships happen.
-Because one of you is in the military or one of you goes to school or gets transferred with a job, it ends up separating you.
+Because one of you is in the military or one of you goes to school or gets transferred to a job, it separates you.

 There are 20 big secrets that I want to talk about today for a long-distance relationship.
 Let’s start our relationship seminar!